Level: Seminary level & First + Second cycle (300 ECTS credits)

 During the first year of the program, students will also be charged a fee of SEK 650 per month to cover the cost of meals at the school.

-The cost of boarding, for students who live at the school, is SEK 1500 per month (for 9 months per year) during the first year.
-After the first year the cost ranges from SEK 1000-4500 per month (for 9 months per year) depending on the students choice of living arrangement.
+The cost of boarding, for students who live at the school, ranges from SEK 2500 to SEK 5000 per month (for 9 months per year) depending on the students choice of living arrangement.
 The fee for boarding includes both meals and accomodation.

 Participants of this program who are Swedish citizens are eligible to apply for student loans and grants via The Swedish Board of Student Finance (CSN).
 In some cases, participants who are not Swedish citizens but who have a residence permit in Sweden may also be eligible to apply for student loans and grants via CSN.
 Applicants must be prepared to validate their eligibility by providing documentation detailing previous education, since this will determine the outcome of their application for student financial aid.